 WUSC Is…

-A leading Canadian international development agency with over 60 years of experience.
+A leading Canadian international development agency with

-A network of individuals and post-secondary institutions who believe that all peoples are entitled to the knowledge and skills necessary to contribute to a more equitable world.
+believe that all peoples are entitled to the knowledge and skills necessary to

 Their Philosophy

-They believe in the potential of all people and we trust that with the right knowledge, skills and experience, people will find ways to provide for their families, build strong communities, and affect positive social change for future generations.
+that with the right knowledge, skills and experience, people will find ways to

-WUSC provides education and training to improve livelihoods, balance inequities, integrate vulnerable communities, promote health and foster social and economic development.
+balance inequities, integrate vulnerable communities, promote health and foster

 Their Mission

-To foster human development and global understanding through education and training.
+To foster human development and global understanding through

 Their History